ajbouh/qa/README.md

 ## How do I use QA to detect flaky tests?
 An example session
 ```
-$ qa run -archive-base-dir ~/.qa/archive
+$ qa minitest -archive-base-dir ~/.qa/archive
   # ... unexpected test failure
-$ qa run -archive-base-dir ~/.qa/archive
+$ qa minitest -archive-base-dir ~/.qa/archive
   # ... that same test now passes
 ```

 To analyze the last few days worth of test results, you can use the `qa flaky` command.
-It's important to use the same value for `-archive-base-dir` as given to `qa run`.
+It's important to use the same value for `-archive-base-dir` as given to other `qa` commands.
 For example, continuing the session from above:

 ```
 $ qa flaky -archive-base-dir ~/.qa/archive